 Tracking down email addresses and attempting to connect with their owners can result in problems for your marketing team.
-An accumulation of too many wrong email address guesses or mailing to out-of-date or fake accounts will add to your domain’s bounce rate.
+An accumulation of too many wrong email address guesses or mailing to out-of-date or fake business email accounts will add to your email domain’s bounce rate.

 If your recipients consider your attempts as spam and label your messages accordingly, over time, that could create just enough trouble to increase your spam complaint rate.

-We don’t have to tell you how important it is to keep your metrics healthy to ensure first-rate email deliverability for all your campaigns.
+We don’t have to tell you how important it is to keep your metrics healthy to ensure best email deliverability for all your campaigns.

 How to prevent high bounce rate (email verification and good searching practices)